A physics-based model of swarming jellyfish: Discussion and results

 \subsubsection{Response mechanisms}

 The turbulence avoidance causes the swarm to form a ring structure in the right gyre of the flow (see Fig.~\ref{fig: tracer optimal search} panel (b) and Fig.~\ref{fig: response mechanisms} panel (a)).
 We check first the impact of subsequent combinations of response mechanisms on the ability to search for prey: \begin{itemize} \item[A] Higher pulsation frequency $\omega({\cal A})$ and a larger angular diffusion $D({\cal A})$. \item[B] Reduction of turbulence avoidance by means of a response $\varepsilon_{\cal C}({\cal A})$.
-We set $f_{\cal C}=0.02$ to have an almost immediate reduction when activity increases. \item[C] Bi-linear dependence of propulsion velocity $V(\mathbf{U}_j+{\cal A}_j)$. \item[D] The full response dynamics at optimal parameters of Tab.~\ref{tab: params inputs}.
-(This search dynamics is depicted in Fig.~\ref{fig: tracer optimal search}.) \end{itemize} Prey search of jellyfish is diverse but there exists experimental evidence \cite{arai1991attraction, hays2012high} and observational experience \cite{zafrirpersonal} that can be condensed to the following two performance criteria for our tank simulation: \begin{itemize} \item The fraction of jellyfish in the right gyre is minimal. \item The jellyfish spread evenly in the left gyre once they have crossed the barrier. \end{itemize} We quantify the crossing performance by means of the fraction
+We set {the slope parameter for $\varepsilon_{\cal C}$ to $f_{\cal C}=0.02$, allowing for an almost immediate reduction when activity increases.} \item[C] Bi-linear dependence of propulsion velocity $V(\mathbf{U}_j+{\cal A}_j)$. \item[D] The full response dynamics at optimal parameters of Tab.~\ref{tab: params inputs}.
+(This search dynamics is depicted in Fig.~\ref{fig: tracer optimal search}.) \end{itemize} Prey search by jellyfish is variable but there exists experimental evidence \cite{arai1991attraction, hays2012high} and observational experience \cite{zafrirpersonal} that can be condensed to the following two performance criteria for our tank simulation: {When jellyfish is searching successfully for prey, } \begin{itemize} \item The fraction of jellyfish in the right {(oligotropic)} gyre is minimal, {meaning that the majority of individuals manages to cross into the left domain at $x<0$ or that individuals group in regions where prey is found.}. \item The jellyfish spread evenly in the left gyre once they have crossed the barrier. {This mimics the free floating state when individuals shuffle water to the oral arms.} \end{itemize} We quantify the crossing performance by means of the fraction

-where we indicate by index zero that only jellyfish in the right gyre ($x>0$) contribute.
-Accordingly, ${\cal P}(x)=1$ when all jellyfish and all passive agents are found in the right gyre and it is zero when all jellyfish have crossed the flow barrier.
-To quantify the spread of the swarm, we calculate $\Sigma_0(\mathbf{X})$ based on jellyfish at $x<0$.
+where we indicate by index $0$ that only jellyfish in the right gyre ($x>0$) contribute ({$\hat{x}=0$}).
+Accordingly, {a fraction} ${\cal P}(x)=1$ {indicates that} all jellyfish and all passive agents are found in the right gyre and it is zero, when all jellyfish have crossed the flow barrier.
+To quantify the spread of the swarm {after the crossing of the barrier}, we calculate $\Sigma_0(\mathbf{X})$ {according to Eq.~\eqref{eq: sigma}.
+The index $0$ indicates that for this averaging only jellyfish at $x<0$ are taken into account}.